khaleelsalim/firstleap/README.md

 ![three.png](/image/three.png)

-Copy the first link in the list, Chrome, which is the one for linux64.
+Copy the first link in the list, Chrome, which is the one for linux64.Pase it on a browser and that will download ChromeDriver.

 ### Step 8: Configure middlewares.py
 Locate middlewares.py in the scrapy-selenium sub-folder in the site-packages folder: